 Throughout my career, parents have asked me for advice on caring for their children’s teeth.
-In the past I relied on what I learned in dental school, and what I read in dental journals to advise them.
+In the past, I relied on what I learned in dental school, and what I read in dental journals to advise them.

 It took a few weeks for Sam to get the hang of letting us stick something in his mouth.
-Fortunately, he really likes it now so it’s been easy to continue to build a habit.
+Fortunately, he really likes it now, so it’s been easy to continue to build a habit.
 However, I would feel like a better dentist/mom had we been able to brush that first tooth from the get-go.

 Keep it short and sweet

 When it’s a brief moment of tears or struggle, you’re much more likely to repeat it than if you drag it out for several minutes.
-If he or she won’t let you in one night, put the brush down and go to bed!
+If he or she won’t let you do it one night, put the brush down and go to bed!
 They aren’t going to get cavities in one night.

 Use warm water at first

-We got close to getting this one right the first time… do NOT try to put any kind of toothpaste in your child’s mouth while they are getting used to the experience.
-If they don’t like the flavor it could make for several months of screaming when it’s time to brush.
-And you don’t need it yet.
+We got close to getting this one right the first time.
+DO NOT try to put any kind of toothpaste in your child’s mouth while they are getting used to the experience.
+If they don’t like the flavor, it could make for several months of screaming when it’s time to brush.
+And they don’t need it yet.

 When to use toothpaste

 Too much toothpaste can cause your child to ingest it and can lead to fluorosis, a condition that causes white spots on the teeth.
 We are still in the early stages of brushing, so we are sticking to water for now.
-However, I am a big believer in the benefits of topical fluoride, and Sam will be getting it on a regular basis soon.
+However, I am a big believer in the benefits of topical fluoride, and Sam will be getting it regularly soon.

-Trying to brush your child’s teeth for the first time may be a challenge.
-Even if it is a struggle, it is well-worth the effort.
+Trying to brush your child’s first teeth may be a challenge, but even if it is a struggle, it is well worth the effort.
 Developing the habit early and making it a positive experience will put your child on the path to a lifetime of good oral health.

 Let me leave you with a joke that was passed around our house many times when Sam was sporting a single “snaggle tooth.”

-How do you know the toothbrush was invented in Alabama (or insert whoever is playing LSU this week)?
+“How do you know the toothbrush was invented in Alabama (or insert whoever is playing LSU this week)?
 Because if it was invented anywhere else it would have been called a teethbrush!”